Drill4J/lib-jvm-shared/dsm/README.md

   ]
 }
 ```

-2) data

-   Each item in the Data collection will be in a separate row in the table
+2) data, each item in the Data collection will be in a separate row in the table

-# Local

-For run tests you need to start Docker